pykettk/bash-scripting/README.md

 `$?` is a variable that contains the return code of the previously executed command.

-`exit NUM` explicitly defines the return code
+`return NUM` explicitly defines the return code

 ### Functions
 Functions must be defined **BEFORE** they're called and can be defined in a couple of ways: